-Emmy® Award Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.
+Emmy® Award-winning television personality and producer, food & travel journalist, specializing in seafood.

 Pairs well with her theatrical background :)

-Michael-Ann was born in New Brunswick, Canada and moved to New York City in 1992.
+Michael-Ann was born in New Brunswick, Canada and resides in both Canada and New York City.

 Her talent in front of the camera matched with her love of food eventually brought her to Entrée TV as their show host for over six years.
-She was the first to film within the galley of the USS JFK Aircraft Carrier, covering ‘Food Aboard the Ship’; a prominent story for Entrée TV.
+She was the first to film within the galley of the USS JFK Aircraft Carrier, covering ‘Food Aboard the Ship’.

-She has interviewed many of New York’s restaurateurs and chefs which led her to what she ultimately wants to get closer to; the culture behind food.
-She's traveled to many parts of North America and abroad to understand more.
-It was the beginning of developing and producing her own food & travel series, Off the Beaten Palate.
+She has interviewed many of New York’s chefs and restaurateurs which led her to delve into food from a cultural point of view and develop her first food & travel series, Off the Beaten Palate.

-Michael-Ann is a member of SAG-AFTRA, NATAS (National Academy of Television Arts & Science, Chefs Collaborative, Women Chefs and Restaurants and Slow Food, NY,the Lobster Council of Canada.
+Michael-Ann is a member of SAG-AFTRA, National Academy Television Arts & Science, Chefs Collaborative, Women Chefs and Restaurants, Women Foodservice Forum, and Slow Food, NY,the Lobster Council of Canada.

 Television, Theater, Media and Publications

-Her personal sports background evolved into her developing as a sports journalist and producer.
+Her personal sports background evolved into sports journalism and producing various sports content.

 The Early Stages of Life

-Coming from a foodie family of five and with a single parent, "it got very theatrical!"
+Coming from a foodie family of five with a single parent, "let's just say it got theatrical!"

-Her mother is a teacher and a writer.
+Her mother is a retired teacher and a community volunteer.

-She was always involved with sports; track & field, field hockey, ball hockey, dancing and skating, and touch football.
+Sports love was track & field, field hockey, ball hockey, dancing, skating, and football.

-After studying theater at Dalhousie University it was off to Vancouver, LA or New York City where her theatrical background and love for food and culture all came together.
+After studying theater at Dalhousie University, Nova Scotia, it was off to New York City where her theatrical background and love for food and culture all came together.